realm/realm-dotnet/doc/userdoc_for_web.md

 ### Controlling property persistence ###

 Classes which descend from `RealmObject` are processed by the [Fody weaver](https://github.com/Fody/Fody) at compilation time.
-All their properties that have automatic setters or getters are presumed to be persistent and have setters and getters generated to map them to the internal Realm storage.
+All their properties that have automatic setters and getters are presumed to be persistent and have setters and getters generated to map them to the internal Realm storage.

 We also provide some C# [attributes](https://msdn.microsoft.com/en-us/library/z0w1kczw.aspx) to add metadata to control persistence.